firefly-iii/firefly-iii.org/readme.md

-# firefly-iii.github.io
+# firefly-iii.org

-The GitHub pages site for Firefly III which can be found at [https://firefly-iii.org/](https://firefly-iii.org/)
+Repository for the website of Firefly III, which can be found at [https://firefly-iii.org/](https://firefly-iii.org/).